danrlu/Fuller_Lab_paper/README.md

 # Fuller_paper

 Here are the original scripts used to process data for the paper.
-This serves as a record for reproducing the data analysis.

-There are places for improvement (mostly, in several steps unzipping was not necessary), and our high performance cluster upgraded from SGE to SLURM somewhere in the middle so it's a mix of job script format.
+There are places for improvement (mostly, in several steps unzipping/writing out intermediate files was not necessary), and our high performance cluster upgraded from SGE to SLURM somewhere in the middle so it's a mix of job script format.
+I'm keeping them as they are for record keeping.

 A few notes:
-- Put all .fastq files and the rest of the scripts into the same folder unless otherwise noted.
+- Put all .fastq files and the scripts into the same folder unless otherwise noted.
 - Make sure to change the related parameters before running, especially number of jobs for array jobs.
 One can also supply these parameters while submitting the job, but having them within the scripts keeps a record.

     SGE version (starts from 1)